 But it must be said here, and this is a very important point to be remembered when considering the date at which the speculative matter was introduced into the Craft, that, though no doubt opportunities for meeting would be more abundant in the case of a town Gild than for a mobile Fraternity, several of the peculiar features of early days would have vanished.
 There would, for instance, have been comparatively little need, if any, for secret modes of recognition; and considerably less isolation, or opportunity for what may be called 'fraternising with ecclesiastics'.
-Above all, the probability of the dissemination of a speculative system in a non-mobile Craft would be very small indeed.
-In other words, I am strongly inclined to suspect that the speculative elements which we meet in the Craft in (say) late sixteenth and early seventeenth centuries, though possibly developed under the more favourable static conditions of town life, must have originated, and substantially established themselves, in the mobile pre-Reformation days.
+Above all, the probability of the dissemination of a speculative system in a non-mobile Craft would be very small indeed. other words, I am strongly inclined to suspect that the speculative elements which we meet in the Craft in (say) late sixteenth and early seventeenth centuries, though possibly developed under the more favourable static conditions of town life, must have originated, and substantially established themselves, in the mobile pre-Reformation days.
 I can, besides, see no adequate reason why they should spring up during a period when the Mason's Craft was on a footing largely similar to that of any other trade or craft.

 While dealing with this transition period (from mobile to static), it is worth mentioning that the German Steinmetzen seem to have gone through several periods or phases which correspond very closely with those of our Craft.
-Thus, in late fourteenth and early fifteenth century, there are evidences of their being brought into line in Cologne with other city institutions, by the making of ordinances which conflicted with those of the Fraternity.
+Thus, in late fourteenth and early fifteenth century, there are evidences of their being brought into line in Cologne with other city institutions, by the making of ordinances which conflicted with those of the Fraternity.2 these charges have been Seen & perused by our late Soveraigne Lord King Henry ye Sixth & ye Lords of ye Honourable Councell, and they haue allowed them well & Said they were right good & reasonable to be holden (Watson MS.).

-Again, the Steinmetzen can show imperial confirmation of their privileges, commencing with Maximilian I. (1498) or perhaps even with Frederick III.
-(1459), which remind us of the statement in the Plot Family of the Old Charges that :-- these charges have been Seen & perused by our late Soveraigne Lord King Henry ye Sixth & ye Lords of ye Honourable Councell, and they have allowed them well & Said they were right good & reasonable to be holden (Watson MS.).
+Again, the Steinmetzen can show imperial confirmation 3 of their privileges, commencing with Maximilian I. (1498) or perhaps even with Frederick III.
+(1459), which remind us of the statement in the Plot Family of the Old Charges that:-

 One is tempted to suspect that such confirmations were intended to counteract the imposition of town regulations which were contrary to those of the Fraternity; and it is worth considering whether the same cause may not have been responsible for the appeal by our Craft to Henry VI.
-It is of interest to note that the Steinmetzen seem to have obtained their confirmations in a somewhat fraudulent manner; as the ordinances laid before the Emperors do not usually agree very closely with those of the 'Brother Book' of the Fraternity.
-We have no means of knowing whether our forefathers did the same, but one hopes that they were more scrupulous.
-The foregoing resemblances between the histories of the English and German Fraternities of course prove nothing except the similarity of the conditions during the transition period through which both had of necessity to pass: some other links between the two bodies, of far greater significance, will be dealt with later.
+It is of interest to note that the Steinmetzen seem to have obtained their confirmations in a somewhat fraudulent manner; as the ordinances laid before the Emperors do not usually agree very closely with those of the 'Brother Book' of the Fraternity.4 We have no means of knowing whether our forefathers did the same, but one hopes that they were The foregoing resemblances between the histories of the more scrupulous.
+English and German Fraternities of course prove nothing except the similarity of the conditions during the transition period through which both had of necessity to pass: some other links between the two bodies, of far greater significance, will be dealt with later.